zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 - macOS
 - Linux

-In the following, CD will stand for Continuous Delivery - so I won't cover the Deployment part.
+In the following, "CD" will stand for Continuous Delivery - so I won't cover the Deployment part.

 ## Introduction to the GitLab CI/CD tool